mayonorris/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tail  /etc/passwd : the last ten lines of the file /etc/passwd

 head  /etc/passwd : the first ten lines of the file /etc/passwd

+head -n 3 iacta |tail -n 1 : displays the third line of the file iacta